Online courses are here to stay. 10 years ago, this article might have had to answer questions like, "Are online courses legit?"

 3. Tell your story

-We mentioned this before, but it’s worth repeating: You don’t need to be an expert to teach an online course.
-What we mean is that you don’t need to have a fancy degree, a huge following, or online accolades to be the right instructor or mentor for your topic.
+Like we said, you don't need to be an expert to teach an online course.
+You don’t need to have a fancy degree, a huge following, or online accolades to be the right instructor or mentor for your topic.

 That’s more powerful than any highly produced video or snazzy website.
 It’s the difference between creating an online course that thrives and grows and one that falls flat on its face.

-If you have access to professional video gear, that’s cool.
-Most of us don’t.
-And that’s okay too.
+If you don't have professional gear, that's okay.
 Any modern smartphone or webcam probably has a camera that’s HD and more than powerful enough to build a great online course.

 The trick to great video isn’t gear–it’s lighting.
 And one of the simple tricks to get great lighting on a budget is to set up in front of a window with the light on your face.
 Take a quick look to make sure your background is clean.
 You’re good to go.